 The variety of different groups of people in Nepal is huge!
 More than 100 different ethnic groups live together.
 Their common language is Nepali – very much related to hindi.
 During a travel one gets to know easily people from different backgrounds.
 Most of them (85%) live on the countryside although one can observe quite some migration to the cities.

-Since 2008 Nepal is a secular republic, the king just has representative duties.
+Since 2008 Nepal is a secular republic, the king became an ordinary citizen.
 Before that the history was quite turbulent with the strengthening of the maoists, a kingsmassacre 2001, civil war, state of emergency etc. 2015 the country was divided into 7 provinces/states.
 Nepal continues to have problems (caste system, it belongs to the poorest countries worldwide, insufficient infrastructure, illiteracy etc.), but gtravellers are mostly charmed by the friendliness and hospitality of the Nepalese and usually find and exciting travel-destination.

 Mostly known are for sure the countless lodges and guesthouses, which serve as a comfortably accommodation during a trek.
 Singles up to dormitories and a cosy guestroom are there as basic equipment, sometimes one even can get the luxury of a hot solar shower.
 Some are in long existing family houses, which are done up for the guests, others are newly built.
 Here is most of the social trekking life – contacts are easily done.
 Also there are guesthouses in Nepal, which belong to buddhist monasteries.
 For sure you also find in Nepal the worldwide common guesthouses, hotels and few 5-star-houses in Kathmandu and Pokhara.
 Please tell us your dream-criteria and we find the suitable accommodations for you!